35K

 In your views are hillside villages, river valleys, and dense forests, presenting a different impression from the snow-clad mountains, glaciers and georges.
 Nonetheless, everything from above looks equally amazing, making the return journey no less beautiful.

 In Kathmandu, you land at the domestic terminal of the Tribhuvan International Airport.
-From here, you go back to your hotel.
+You go back to your hotel from here.

 This marks the end of your day-long Everest Base Camp Helicopter tour.